What is SMS Subscriber LTV, and Why Should Ecommerce Marketers Care?

 The more targeted and segmented your messages are, the more they will be welcomed by your subscribers.
 So, as you evaluate your current campaigns, look for opportunities to tailor and segment.
 This resource explains the how and why of segmentation in Postscript, and this one provides some ideas for elevating your creative game with images, GIFs, emojis, and custom links.

-Finally, Unsubscribe Rate measures list churn—something you must keep to a minimum in order to drive retention and repeat sales.
+Finally, Retention Rate provides an indicator of list churn—something you must keep to a minimum in order to drive loyalty and repeat sales.
 Every subscriber who leaves your list is a lost sales opportunity.
 A leaky bucket does not lead to long-term revenue.

-At Postscript, we focus on how many subscribers unsubscribe within their first 30 days.
+At Postscript, we focus on how many subscribers stay on your list for at least 30 days after subscribing.
 (That’s because subscribers are more than five times as likely to opt out during the first 30 days than they are at any other point in the subscriber lifecycle.)
 By examining unsubscribe behavior during the first 30 days, we can much more accurately predict Subscriber LTV than we can looking at an arbitrary period of time.

-To calculate Unsubscribe Rate, we divide the number of subscribers who unsubscribed in their first 30 days by the number of subscribers on your SMS list that opted in during that period.
+To calculate Retention Rate, we divide the number of subscribers who remained on your list for their entire first 30 days by the total number of subscribers on your SMS list that opted in during that period.

 Levers to Pull

-If your Unsubscribe Rate is higher than normal, first look at when the majority of unsubscribes are happening.
+If your Retention Rate is lower than normal, first look at when the majority of unsubscribes are happening.
 Is it in response to a particular type of campaign or automation?
 If so, it could be a sign that you’re fatiguing subscribers with too many messages or too much repetition (i.e., the same offer over and over).

 While many brands assume frequency is the culprit, the true problem often isn’t the quantity of messages, but the quality.
 Going back to some of the points we made about campaigns, it’s important to capitalize on opportunities for segmentation and customization—both of which ensure subscribers are receiving messages that align with their interests, behavior, and place in the customer journey.